milvus-io/milvus-docs/site/en/milvus_basics/index.md

 ## Create indexes

-When the `create_index` API is called, Milvus synchronously indexes the existing data on this field.
+When the `create_index` method is called, Milvus synchronously indexes the existing data on this field.
 Whenever the size of the inserted data reaches the `index_file_size`, Milvus automatically creates an index for it in the background.

 <div class="alert note">
 When the inserted data segment is less than 4096 rows, Milvus does not index it.